FAQ

 CCN fellowships are held weekly on college campuses and are led by approved Campus Leaders.
 Although CCN encourages Christians to share and defend their faith biblically, effectively, and boldly on campus, it is not the sole focus of the ministry.

-CCN is designed to provide a loving environment, where students can learn more about the Christian faith, grow in their knowledge of the scriptures, strengthen their foundational doctrine, worship the Lord, pray as a family in Christ, and enjoy the fellowship of like believers.
+CCN is designed to provide a loving environment, where students can learn more about the Christian faith, grow in their knowledge of the scriptures, strengthen their foundational doctrine, worship the Lord, pray as a family in Christ, grow in the use of the gifts, talents, and abilities, and enjoy the fellowship of like believers.

 2. What sort of training materials do you use to teach students how to effectively spread the gospel?